JoshuaKoh/JoshuaKoh.github.io/_posts/2018-06-22-Koh-reative-Amsterdam-Adventure.md

 …there was a place called the Bake Shop, selling bake in baked goods, which I thought was pretty funny.

 ![There, you've seen the Red Light District.
-What's next?](http://www.joshuakoh.me/koh-reative-images/amsterdam-redlight.jpg)
+What's next?](http://www.joshuakoh.me/koh-reative-images/amsterdam-redlight.jpg) *There, you've seen the Red Light District.
+What's next?*

 ![The Bake Shop](http://www.joshuakoh.me/koh-reative-images/amsterdam-bakeshop.jpg)
+*The Bake Shop*

 ---